Featured Post

 Emergence 1 – My Contention

-I want to explore the idea of “emergence” or “emergent properties”, as I understand the philosophical concept.
+I want to explore the idea of “emergence” or “emergent properties”, as I understand the philosophical concept to be.
 Emergence is probably more popularly summed up in the common phrase “The whole is greater than the sum of its parts.”
 Emergence is the idea that something can have a property that doesn’t exist in its individual parts.
 I think the most common example typically put forth as an emergent property is the “wetness” or “fluidity” of water.
 Water is just a collection of H2O molecules.
 An H2O molecule has no property, by itself, that could be called wetness.
 But when you put a bunch of them together (and the temperature and pressure are right), the property of wetness “emerges” out of the collection of molecules, and thus it is considered an emergent property.
 An emergent property is also frequently defined as a property that you would not (or could not?) have predicted by just looking at the individual parts.
 The idea of emergent properties is apparent in everything from molecules to societies.

 There are lots of examples of emergent properties, and I will explore some in future entries.
 However, there is really only one so-called emergent property that I care about: consciousness.
 How consciousness is related to the actions of a bunch of neurons communicating with one another is of great interest to me.
 There are many people who consider consciousness to be the quintessential example of an emergent property.
 They say that consciousness is a property that naturally arises from the complex interaction of neural networks.
 This allows them to consider consciousness to be a natural part of the material world – as natural as the wetness of water - and nothing more.
 Importantly, this allows them to reject any idea that consciousness is non-material or immaterial.
 I think that is a mistake (see here and here), and I hope to show why I say that over the course of a few thought experiments that I will initiate with this blog entry.
 My contention is this: calling consciousness an emergent property of the brain is tantamount to saying that “consciousness is the property of exhibiting consciousness” …which is no explanation at all.
 Further, I want to make the contention that all “emergent properties” are conscious perceptions.
 I contend that “emergence” and “consciousness” are the same things, and so you can’t use one to explain the other, because all you are saying is “consciousness is consciousness.”